sandeepchhapola/behanceapi/Readme.md

 ##### 22). getProjectsFromCollection(collectionId, params, done)

 `Get projects from a collection.
 The `*collectionId*` argument is an ID of a collection,`*params*` argument is an Object having parameters (provided by behance) in key-value pair and it is optional, `*done*` argument is a callback function.`

+[Click here](https://github.com/sandeepchhapola/BehanceapiExamples) to explore more examples on git.